What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 What to Wear

-If you are riding an ATV on the Big Island, you will definitely get dirty.
+If you ride an ATV on the Big Island, you will get dirty.
 Closed-toe shoes are required.
 We wore sneakers, but I did see someone wearing water shoes.

 Image of a man teaching people on ATVs about taro root in Hawaii.